 NOTE: as suggested by one of our readers, the fastest way to get to the System panel is to press the Windows + Pause keys on your keyboard.

-In the first section of the System panel, you can see what edition of Windows you have installed.
-The options, depending on which Windows you are using (Windows 7, Windows Vista, Windows 8) are: Starter, Home Basic, Home Premium, Professional, Enterprise and Ultimate.
+In the first section of the System panel, named Windows edition, you can view the Windows edition you have installed.
+The editions displayed are different, depending on which Windows you are using: Windows 7, Windows Vista or Windows 8.

-In the System section you have information regarding the processor, RAM memory, and, finally, what you’re looking for.
-You can see if your system type is a 32-bit or a 64-bit.
-In my case, I have a 32-bit Windows 7 Ultimate edition.
+In the System section you have information regarding the processor, RAM memory, and, finally, what you're looking for: the system type - 32-bit or 64-bit.
+In the screenshot above, the computer uses a 32-bit Windows 7 Ultimate.